SAP-archive/pipeline-dsl/doc/user.md

 ## Groups

-conpype supports defining groups for your jobs.
+The pipeline-dsl for Concourse supports defining groups for your jobs.
 Citing from [the concourse documentation](https://concourse-ci.org/pipelines.html#schema.pipeline.groups):

 > Groups have no functional effect on your pipeline.
 They are purely for making it easier to grok large pipelines in the web UI.
 >